Bealby/grandpas-pocket-watch-shop/README.md

   toast windows are set with a 15000 delay time after which they will disappear if not removed by the user manually.

 - `Stripe` functionality is used for the payment procedure which adds secure form element for collecting credit card information.
-   `Webhooks` are also used to listen for any unprecidented, unusual behaviour which could affect the payment process.
+   `Webhooks` are also used to listen for any unprecedented, unusual behaviour which could affect the payment process.
 They will send out signals each time a model is saved or deleted, sent securely from stripe to a URL.

 ### Features left to Implement